Manisha-sharda-Prasad/java17/src/main/NOTES/Frameworks/Hibernate_01.md

 # 1. Hibernate
-- Hibernate is a Java framework
+- Hibernate is a `Java (ORM)framework`.
-- Most used Object/Relational persistence and query service
+- Most used Object/Relational persistence and query service.
-- Does mapping, from Java classes to database tables
+- Map `Java Classes` to `Database Tables`, by using annotations.
-- provides data query and recovery facilities
+- Provides data query and recovery facilities
-- automatic transaction management and caching
+- Automatic Transaction management
+- Caching, Lazy-Loading

 ### 1.1 Intro
 - `persist` : save in DB.